-Service changes and future developments
+Service changes and future developments.

-There were no changes to the statutory functions undertaken by the Board during the financial year.
 The Board approved LVJB's Service Plan at its meeting of March 2019.
+An update on the service plan is provided annually to the Board.
 Future developments are anticipated in the following service areas:

 Electoral registration